-While there is no typical resident, about fifty-five per cent are aged 18 to 49 years.
+While there is no typical resident, about three in five are aged 18 to 49 years.
 It is likely our community will continue to feature many people aged 18 to 49 years; however, the largest growth is expected to be in those aged over 60, suggesting many residents will retire and age within our community.
-Forty-one per cent of households live alone and there is a high proportion of renters (44 per cent).
+Thirty-five per cent of households live alone and there is a high proportion of renters (44 per cent).

-Port Phillip's \$878 million accommodation and food services sector is our fourth largest industry (behind professional services, health and construction), driving economic growth and supporting jobs for 7,039 Port Phillip and Greater Melbourne residents (Australian Bureau of Statistics, 2016).
-Other major employment sectors contributing to the local economy include construction, health care and social assistance, and financial and insurance services.
+From film to theatre, games to software, music to media, and advertising to architecture, Port Phillip's \$2.3 billion cultural and creative sector is our second largest industry, driving economic growth and supporting jobs for 3,870 Port Phillip residents and 5,830 Greater Melbourne residents (Australian Bureau of Statistics, 2016).

-Other major employment sectors contributing to the local economy include professional, scientific and technical services, construction, health care and social assistance, and accomodation and food services.
+Other major employment sectors contributing to the local economy include professional, scientific and technical services, construction, health care and social assistance, and financial and insurance services.

 Our residents are generally highly educated, physically active, and tend to self-report their health as good.
-Thirty-six per cent of households have a total gross weekly income of more than \$2,500, and we expect more young families and young professionals will be making their way to our City.
+Thirty per cent of households have a total gross weekly income of more than \$2,500, and we expect more young families and young professionals will be making their way to our City.